 I’ve been to Szczecin so many times now that I’ve come to consider myself an unofficial ambassador.
-While I’ve lost track of exactly how many times I’ve been there, over the last two years, I’ve taken at least five different friends there on a day trip from Berlin!
+While I’ve lost track of exactly how many times I’ve been there, over the last 5+ years, I’ve taken different friends there on a day trip from Berlin on multiple occasions.

 Szczecin is one of the most popular day trips from the German capital, as it’s less than two hours away and is very affordable whether you travel by train, car, or bus.
 Filled with historical sites, several museums, old and new architecture, and plenty of cool bars and restaurants, find out all the reasons why you should make the trip and visit Szczecin Poland.